 - What it will replace and how it will work within the team.

-New expectations around clean
+Accept new expectations around clean

 While the COVID-19 pandemic has led to a dramatic spike in interest around robotic cleaning technologies, many cleaners believe that the pandemic will transform expectations around what we consider clean.
 If efficiency was a problem prior to the COVID-19 pandemic, it’s a challenge that will only be exacerbated in the future, as higher expectations for a clean environment persist.